pallets/jinja/docs/templates.rst

 .. admonition:: Note

-    In Jinja 2.0 the context that was passed to the included template did not include variables define in the template.
+    In Jinja 2.0 the context that was passed to the included template did not include variables defined in the template.
 As a matter of fact this did not work::

         {% for box in boxes %}